 - Students will be required to attend the campus for face-to-face teaching, including clinical skills and simulation where there is access to the necessary environment and equipment

 - On-campus time will allow students to learn together and develop their knowledge and skills in readiness for assessment, both in practice and in theory

 - The programme has a focus on learner autonomy to foster the development of independent and self-directed learners

 How long will my course last?

 Full-time: 86 weeks (20 months)

 The Centre for Health Science is home to world-leading healthcare research.
 Our academics here are recognised for excellence in teaching and learning and their work is internationally recognised for being innovative and ground-breaking.
 We provide a supportive and friendly environment to learn and develop professional midwifery skills.
 Simulation labs help to facilitate state-of-the-art skills teaching.
-The Centre for Health Science library provides access to the most current and up-to-date resources.
+The Highland Health Sciences Library provides access to the most current and up-to-date resources.